ACU Pediatrics care model

 “The care was remarkable … We should be so lucky that this kind of care is available to more people in our community.
 Just to be able to meet regularly with the physician and the nurses, to know what is happening.”

 Working as individuals and in silos can only achieve so much for patients.
-The type of proactive care that is at the core of the ACU Pediatrics Care Model creates truly patient centered care.
-And, it facilitates more open communication between all teams members, and with patients and families.
+The type of proactive care that is at the core of the ACU Pediatrics Care Model creates truly patient-centered care.
+And it facilitates more open communication between all team members and with patients and families.

 - Better integration of nursing shifts